Guidance for Parents Seeking To Educate Their Children At Home

 Procedures in Buckinghamshire

 - The Elective Home Education team is a small team within the Fair Access & Youth Provision Service.
 Overall responsibility for the Elective Home Education team sits with the Education Entitlement Manager and the team consists of a Business Support Officer, an initial contact Officer, and two part-time Elective Home Education Consultants.
-Enhanced DBS clearance is mandatory for all Elective Home Education support workers/officers and specific EHE training will be delivered in addition to Buckinghamshire County Council’s standard training including: Induction, Safeguarding, Equality and Diversity and Health and Safety (including lone worker arrangements).
+Enhanced DBS clearance is mandatory for all Elective Home Education support workers/officers and specific EHE training will be delivered in addition to our standard training including: Induction, Safeguarding, Equality and Diversity and Health and Safety (including lone worker arrangements).

 - The Elective Home Education team will explore the options for access/signposting to other Local Authority services and facilities, within available resources.